rccline/shiny_fakeowners/README.md

 # shiny_fakeowners
-This Repository is created to provide ownership data tables archetecture.
+This Repository is created to provide data architecture that displays ownership data in a data table format.